Natural units: Atomic units

 The atomic unit system uses the following defining constants:

-m_{e}, e, ħ, 4πε_{0}.
+m_{e}, e, ħ, 4πε_{0} (this is exactly the same as using k_{e}, except in which constant you use when expressing the conversion).

 The atomic units were first proposed by Douglas Hartree and are designed to simplify atomic and molecular physics and chemistry, especially the hydrogen atom.
 For example, in atomic units, in the Bohr model of the hydrogen atom an electron in the ground state has orbital radius, orbital velocity and so on with particularly simple numeric values.